 After the day classes begin, general fees are not refunded.

-Students should complete an official Withdrawal from School/Semester form which can be obtained online at https://www.snow.edu/offices/registrar/forms.html, from the Registration Windows in the (Greenwood Student Center, second floor) or the Richfield Registration Office.
+Students should complete an official Withdrawal from School form which can be obtained online at https://snow.teamdynamix.com/TDClient/283/Portal/Requests/TicketRequests/NewForm?ID=Ky3QZRhTL0g&RequestorType=Service, from the Registration Windows (Greenwood Student Center, second floor) or the Richfield Registration Office.
 The official date for refund purposes shall be the day this form is returned to the Cashier's Office for processing.

-Financial Aid will continue to do last-date-ofattendance forms and will calculate refunds and repayments according to the guidelines in the Financial Aid Handbook.
+Financial Aid will continue to do last-date-of-attendance forms and will calculate refunds and repayments according to the guidelines in the Financial Aid Handbook.